Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Tropical (p,q) -homology.

-The $(p,q)$-homology groups, or tropical Hodge groups, are natural analogues of the classical Hodge groups in algebraic geometry: in \cite{IKMZ} it is proven that for $X$ a smooth projective tropical variety obtained as the limit of a $1$-parameter family $(X_t)$ of smooth complex projective varieties, the Hodge groups of a generic fiber $X_t$ are closely related to the tropical Hodge groups of $X$.
-Moreover, it follows from classical arguments that, for realizable varieties $X$, we have the conjugation symmetry $H_q (X;\FF_p X)\cong H_p (X;\FF_q X)$, cf.\ \cite{MZEigenwave}.
-Not everything is analogous to the classical situation though: the $(p,q)$-homologies do not seem to satisfy the naive analogue of the Hodge Index Theorem \cite[Theorem~3.3.5]{Shaw}, and the extent to which positivity plays a role in the study of tropical $(p,q)$-homology is not clear.
+The $(p,q)$-groups are natural analogues of the classical Hodge groups in algebraic geometry: in \cite{IKMZ} it is proven that for $X$ a smooth tropical variety obtained as the limit of a one-parameter family $(X_t)$ of smooth complex projective varieties, the Hodge groups of a generic fiber $X_t$ are closely related to the $(p,q)$-groups of $X$.
+Moreover, it follows from classical arguments that, for realizable varieties $X$ (i.e.,\ varieties arising from classical varieties via tropicalization), we have the conjugation symmetry $H_q (X;\FF_p X)\cong H_p (X;\FF_q X)$, cf.\ \cite[Proposition~7.6]{MZEigenwave}.
+Not everything is analogous to the classical situation though: the $(p,q)$-homologies do not seem to satisfy the naive analogue of the Hodge Index Theorem \cite[Theorem~3.3.5]{Shaw}, and the extent to which positivity plays a role in the study of $(p,q)$-homology is not clear.

-Let us close this section by mentioning some useful results to keep in mind.
+We close this section by mentioning some useful results to keep in mind.